IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 Specifying credentials and tokens in plain text is not secure. `Secrets` are used to store sensitive information.
 The stored data can be referenced by other resources.
 Special care is taken by OpenShift when handling data from secrets.
 For example, they will not be logged or shown anywhere.

-Let's create 2 secrets, one to store database credentials and another for metrics credentials.
+Let's create 2 secrets, one to store database credentials and another for storing Liberty metrics credentials, which is needed to access the `/metrics` endpoint.

 To create a `Secret` for database, click on the `+` button, from the top panel.
 Paste the following content and click on `Create`.